American Revolution: Interpretations

+The American Revolution ended an age of monarchy, and it began a new age of freedom.
+As a result of the growing wave started by the Revolution, there are now more people around the world living in freedom than ever before, both in absolute numbers and as a percentage of the world's population.
 Interpretations vary concerning the effect of the Revolution.
 Historians such as Bernard Bailyn, Gordon Wood, and Edmund Morgan view it as a unique and radical event which produced deep changes and had a profound effect on world affairs, such as an increasing belief in the principles of the Enlightenment.
 These were demonstrated by a leadership and government that espoused protection of natural rights, and a system of laws chosen by the people.
 John Murrin, by contrast, argues that the definition of "the people" at that time was mostly restricted to free men who passed a property qualification.